 Below the entrance focal plane baffle, a triplet lens unit collimates the light onto a cold stop for the suppression of the thermal background.
-The stop has a diameter of $\sim 6$ mm, and is equipped with a central obscuration with the equivalent size of the telescope secondary mirror.
-Just in front of the cold stop is the motorized filter wheel, housing the band-pass filters, which are required to suppress the unwanted diffraction orders of the use at cryogenic temperatures.
+The stop has a diameter of \sim 6 mm, and is equipped with a central obscuration with the equivalent size of the telescope secondary mirror.
+Just in front of the cold stop is the motorised filter wheel, housing the band-pass filters, which are required to suppress the unwanted diffraction orders of the gratings.
+After the cold stop, the motorised optics wheel provides the interchangeable lens systems for the three different image scales, and a pupil-imaging lens for alignment purposes.
+Each objective consists of two or three lenses.
+All moving functions are driven by two-phase stepper motors, which have been modified for use at cryogenic temperatures.